Skip to content ↓

 • Expressive arts and design - two goals

-At the end of EYFS if a child attains the expected level (or better) in all the prime areas (8 goals), literacy (2 goals) and mathematics (2 goals) they are described as being having a ‘Good Level of Development’.
+At the end of Reception if a child attains the expected level (or better) in all the prime areas (8 goals), literacy (2 goals) and mathematics (2 goals) they are described as being having a ‘Good Level of Development’.
 This would provide a very solid platform for the next stage of their education.

 Pupils are assessed on entry (giving a baseline) and continually throughout their EYFS year.
 Communication with parents is key and gathering evidence to prove what stage a pupil is in relation to each goal is crucial.